 Chawasha – The Chawasha people are an Indian tribe of Louisiana, who formerly lived on the Bayou La Fourche and eastward to the Gulf of Mexico and across the Mississippi River.
 Today, they are part of the federally recognized tribe of the Chitimacha.

 Chehalis – A collective name for several Salishan tribes who lived on the Chehalis River and its affluents, and on Grays Harbor in Washington.
-Today, the Confederated Tribes of the Chehalis Reservation is a federally recognized tribe which includes the Upper and Lower Chehalis, Klallam, Muckleshoot, Nisqually, and Quinault peoples.
+Today, the Confederated Tribes of the Chehalis Reservation is a federally recognized tribe that includes the Upper and Lower Chehalis, Klallam, Muckleshoot, Nisqually, and Quinault peoples.

 Chelamela – A small division of the Kalapooian family formerly living on Long Tom Creek, a western tributary of Willamette River in Oregon.
 They were included in the Dayton treaty of 1855.
 Nothing is known of their customs, and they are now extinct.